TOP-Nav: Legged Navigation Integrating Terrain, Obstacle and Proprioception Estimation: Implementation Details

 \subsection{Terrain Estimator Details}

 For prior data collection of the terrain estimator, we teleoperate the robot to walk for 5 minutes on each of the concerned terrains.
 We capture the motion evaluations $c_t$ as well as the first-view observations during these demonstrations.
 We convert the RGB observations into BEV maps and dividing them into patches.
 The collected data is labelled based on the corresponding terrain from which it was acquired.
 The classification network is implemented using the MobileNet backbone and trained on a Nvidia GTX 2080 Ti for 6 hours.
 The proposed pipeline provides a light-weight inference model of 8 MB to be deployed for onboard computation.
-During deployment, at each step, we perform $K=8$ forward inferences of the terrain estimator to predict the vision-based terrain traversability and its uncertainty.
+During deployment, to approximate the uncertainty $U$ with predictive entropy, We perform $K=8$ stochastic forward inferences with different data augmentations as Monte Carlo simulation, We estimate the expectation as the average of the predicted probability $P_i=\sum_{k}P_i^k/K$.

-Based on the collected motion evaluations, we compute the average $\bm{T}_P$ observed during walks on each terrain.
+Based on the collected motion evaluations, we compute the average ${c_t}$ observed during walks on each terrain.
 These walking experiences provide reference values for assigning the terrain costs defined by the operator.
-Table \ref{accuracy} presents the validation accuracy of the terrain classifier, along with the reference terrain cost and the average collected $\bm{T}_P$ for each terrain.
+Table \ref{accuracy} presents the validation accuracy of the terrain classifier, along with the reference terrain cost and the average collected motion evaluations $Norm(c_t)$ for each terrain.
 Since the terrains encountered in the real world did not exhibit significant differences in motion evaluations, we did not strictly set the reference cost based on linear correlation.

 The hyperparameters used for online corrections are fine-tuned based on the distribution of the learned latent features $\bm{L}$ from the pre-collected data.
-Figure \ref{TSNE} depicts a t-SNE visualization of the features inferred by the terrain classifier, involving data both within and outside of $\bm{D}_\textrm{terrain}$.
+Figure \ref{T-C}-(b) depicts a t-SNE visualization of the features inferred by the terrain classifier, involving data both within and outside of $\bm{D}_\textrm{terrain}$.
 We observe that $\pi_{\textrm{terrain}}$ can learn distinctive features for specific terrains, showcasing unique clustering in the latent space, even for previously unseen terrain types.
 The average cosine similarity $S_{(o,r)}$ within each terrain class is $0.95$, we set the middle point $S_0$ to be $0.85$ and $k_{T_3}$ to be $15$.
 This allows the terrain cost derived from historical experience to decrease rapidly when the similarity falls below $0.8$.